Absence from school

 If you need help with study skills, time management or organisation, make a time to see your Classroom/Home Group Teacher or Professional Learning Team Leader/Year Level Leader.
 Homework clubs will run on a weekly basis.

-House Groups are composed of about 25 students.
-Every morning (10 minutes) the House Group teacher is responsible for administration, including, daily reports, uniform check and daily House Group roll call.
+Home Groups are composed of about 25 students.
+Every morning (10 minutes) the Home Group teacher is responsible for administration, including, daily reports, uniform check and daily roll call.
 Following House Group meetings, students will meet in their Home Group eg 7A, 7B etc. They will stay in this group for all core and semester subjects.

 IT – iPad Program